hashicorp/consul/website/source/docs/agent/cloud-auto-join.html.md

 - `access_key_secret` (required) - The secret key of TencentCloud.

 This required permission to 'cvm:DescribeInstances'.
-It is recommended you make a dedicated key used only for auto-joining.
+It is recommended you make a dedicated key used to auto-join the Consul datacenter.

 ### Joyent Triton